Lancaster’s Back Roads Are Calling All Bicyclists

 The Lancaster Bike Club lists PDF directions for over 20 scenic Lancaster County tour routes on their website.

 Don’t have a bike handy?
-Check with Country Road Scooters (below).
+You can rent bicycles, scooters, and motorcycles from Country Road Cycles.

 Don’t want to ride alone?
 Bike with a buddy via the Lancaster Bike Club.
 There are weekly group rides all year long posted on their website.